 Every military branch has expectations for a service member’s weight and body mass, and the Army tape test is a way to measure a person’s body fat.

-The Army determines a soldier’s fitness level by the Army Physical Fitness Test.
+Initially, and most importantly, the Army determines a soldier’s fitness level through the Army Combat Fitness Test.

 However, the Army also has weight and height standards.

-The weight and height standards determine the minimum and maximum weight you need according to your height.
+The weight and height standards determine the minimum and maximum weight you should weigh according to your height.

-If you do not pass the initial assessment according to the chart, you will face the Army tape test to determine fitness.
+If you do not pass the initial assessment according to the height and weight chart, you will face the Army tape test to determine your body composition.

 What Does the Tape Test Measure?

-The Army tape test measures the circumference of the neck and waist for men.
+The tape test measures the circumference in two areas for men: the neck and waist.

 However, women are measured at the neck, waist, and hips.